-The sixpence, also known as a 'tanner' or 'sixpenny bit', was a silver British coin originally worth sixpence, or 1/40 of a Pound.
-First introduced in 1551, the sixpence would continue to be issued until decimalisation in 1971.
+The sixpence coin, also known as a 'tanner' or 'sixpenny bit', was a silver British coin originally worth six pence, or 1/40 of a Pound.
+First introduced in 1551, the sixpence coin would continue to be issued until decimalisation in 1971.

 With a history spanning over 500 years, no silver coin collection would be complete without the sixpence.

-Having been produced over the following 400 years, the silver sixpence has been minted in a number of purities, including Sterling (925) and debased (500) fineness.
+Having been produced over the following 400 years, the silver sixpence coin has been minted in a number of purities, including Sterling (925) and debased (500) fineness.
+The debasement took place in 1920 and sixpence coins from that year were produced in both purities.
 After the second world war, gold and silver were no longer used for circulating currency, and the sixpence was produced instead using cupronickel.